spes027/Spes-Cloud-/README.md

 The main purpose of this network is to expose a load-balanced and monitored instance of DVWA, the D*mn Vulnerable Web Application.

 Load balancing ensures that the application will be highly available, in addition to restricting traffic to the network.

 - What aspect of security do load balancers protect?

 Load Balancers protect the Avalibility of a website by ristricting flow to servers.

 - What is the advantage of a jump box?_

-The Advantage of a jumpbox is access control this allows only those with ssh access to enter the rest of the the VMs.
+The Advantage of a jumpbox is access control.
+It only allows those with ssh access to enter the rest of the the VMs.

 Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the data and system logs.

-- What does Filebeat watch for?_
+- What does Filebeat watch for?

-File beat monitors log files or locations specified by the user then collects tyhe logs and moves the data to Elastic search or logstash.
+File beat monitors log files on servers.
+It searches for changes and logs events to be viewed in ELK.

 - What does Metricbeat record?_

 Metricbeat helps to monitor servers by collecting metrics from the system and services running on a server.
+This can be CPU usage and data.

 The configuration details of each machine may be found below.